TimHess/steeltoe-wiki/Home.md

 Steeltoe is an open-source project aimed at developing cloud-native .NET microservice applications.
 This project provides libraries that follow similar development patterns from well-known and proven microservice libraries like Netflix OSS, Spring Cloud and others.

 Steeltoe libraries are built on top of .NET APIs.

-- Steeltoe 4.x requires .NET 8 or higher.
+* Steeltoe 4.x requires .NET 8 or higher.
-- Steeltoe 3.x requires .NET Core 3.1 or higher.
+* Steeltoe 3.x requires .NET Core 3.1 or higher.
-- Steeltoe 2.x requires .NET Framework 4.5.2 or higher.
+* Steeltoe 2.x requires .NET Framework 4.5.2 or higher.

 Today, most Steeltoe components work in a stand-alone environment, as well as on cloud platforms (Kubernetes and Cloud Foundry).

-Steeltoe components are built for .NET developers to quickly leverage some of the basic patterns (for example: centralized configuration management, service discovery, etc.) typically found in highly scalable and resilient distributed applications.
+Steeltoe components are built for .NET developers to quickly leverage some of the basic patterns typically found in highly scalable and resilient distributed applications.

-Steeltoe provides services that broadly fall into two categories:

-* Services that simplify using .NET on cloud platforms like Cloud Foundry:
-  * Connectors (MySql, PostgreSQL, Microsoft SQL Server, RabbitMQ, Redis, OAuth, etc)
-  * Configuration
-  * Security (OAuth SSO, JWT, Redis Key Ring Storage, etc.)
-  * Dynamic Logging

-* Services that enable .NET and ASP.NET developers to leverage Netflix OSS, Spring Cloud and other industry leading services:
-  * Configuration providers (Spring Cloud, Placeholders, etc.)
-  * Service Discovery client (Netflix Eureka, Hashicorp Consul etc.)
-  * Management (Steeltoe Actuators, Prometheus)
+Key features include:

+* External (optionally encrypted) configuration using [Spring Cloud Config Server](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/)
+* Service discovery with [Netflix Eureka](https://spring.io/projects/spring-cloud-netflix) and [HashiCorp Consul](https://www.consul.io/)
+* Management endpoints (compatible with [actuators](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html)), providing system info (such as versions, configuration, service container contents, mapped routes and HTTP traffic), heap/thread dumps, health checks, exporting metrics to [Prometheus](https://prometheus.io/), and changing log levels at runtime.
+* Connectivity to databases (such as [SQL Server](https://www.microsoft.com/sql-server)/[Azure SQL](https://azure.microsoft.com/products/azure-sql), [Cosmos DB](https://azure.microsoft.com/products/cosmos-db/), [MongoDB](https://www.mongodb.com/), [Redis](https://redis.io/), [RabbitMQ](https://www.rabbitmq.com/), [PostgreSQL](https://www.postgresql.org/), and [MySQL](https://www.mysql.com/)), including support for [Entity Framework Core](https://learn.microsoft.com/ef/core/)
+* Single sign-on, JWT and Certificate auth with [Cloud Foundry](https://www.cloudfoundry.org/)

 [Steeltoe is freely available](https://www.nuget.org/packages?q=Steeltoe) for production application usage today.
 Be sure to visit the [official Steeltoe site](https://steeltoe.io/).

 ## Project Repositories

-Steeltoe is fully open source and is found under the SteeltoeOSS organization on GitHub.
+Steeltoe is fully open-source and can be found under the [SteeltoeOSS organization on GitHub](https://github.com/SteeltoeOSS).

 ### Steeltoe Core Components

 These are located in the [Steeltoe](https://github.com/SteeltoeOSS/Steeltoe) repository:

 * Configuration - configuration providers which extend the reach of .NET Configuration services
-* Common - Common packages to other Steeltoe components
+* Common - common packages used by other Steeltoe components
 * Connectors - simplify the process of configuring and using back-end services locally and in the cloud
-* Discovery - provide the ability to register and discover services locally and in the cloud
+* Discovery - register and discover services locally and in the cloud
-* Logging - adds logging extensions
+* Logging - view and change minimum log levels at runtime
-* Management - add monitoring and management to production based application
+* Management - monitoring and management endpoints for web applications
 * Security - simplify integration of security services provided by the cloud platform

 #### Other Repositories

-* [Samples](https://github.com/SteeltoeOSS/Samples) - Our collection of samples, used as a reference for .NET application development with Steeltoe.
+* [Samples](https://github.com/SteeltoeOSS/Samples) - our collection of samples, used as a reference for .NET application development with Steeltoe
-* [Documentation](https://github.com/SteeltoeOSS/Documentation) - The source for the [Steeltoe.io](https://steeltoe.io) website
+* [Documentation](https://github.com/SteeltoeOSS/Documentation) - the source for the [Steeltoe.io](https://steeltoe.io) website
 * [Initializr](https://start.steeltoe.io) - quickly create a new .NET project that uses Steeltoe libraries
   * [InitializrWeb](https://github.com/SteeltoeOSS/InitializrWeb) - the Initializr Web UI (based on [start.spring.io](https://github.com/spring-io/start.spring.io))
   * [InitializrService](https://github.com/SteeltoeOSS/InitializrService) - the main Initializr API